Home

 Brette's Answer: You can divorce in the state you live in, if you meet the divorce residency requirements.
 If he files in one state, you will need an attorney in that state, unless the attorney you hire in GA is licensed to practice in NY and you're willing to pay for the travel.
 Good luck.

-Are there obstacles if divorcing spouses don't live in the same state?
+Are there obstacles if divorcing spouses live in different states?

-Laurel's Question: What kind of complications will arise if the party filing for divorce is in one state and the soon-to-be ex lives in a different state.
-They have a 9yr old, he owes child support, and he is currently living with someone else, who also has a child.
+Laurel's Question: What kind of complications will arise if the party filing for divorce is in one state and the soon-to-be ex lives in a different state?
+They have a 9 year old, he owes child support, and he is currently living with someone else, who also has a child.

 Brette's Answer: The issue will be where jurisdiction is.
 The other things are not really problems, just factors that will affect how child support is calculated.